uestcfs/learngit/readme.txt

 Git is a version control system.
-Gis is free software distributed.
+Gis is free software distributed under thr GPL.